 YFM Meaning in Text

-• How people in 2026 actually use it
+• How people use it in real conversations

-• When you should never send it
+• When you should avoid using it

 2. What Does “YFM” Mean in Text?